-I sketched like everyone else since I was a kid.
-But as I studied science, I have not painted much or seriously until 5-6 years ago.
-In 2015 I entered Fine Arts Degree at University.
-I started painting again back there but it wasn't until 2020 when I started painting daily small things as described above.
+I doodled like everyone else since I was a kid.
+But as I studied science, I have not painted much until 2015 when I entered Fine Arts Degree at University.
+But it was little, random and unmotivated.
+It wasn't until 2020 when I started painting daily small things as described above.
 I learnt more in that year by myself than in the previous years.
 And now, now I paint more than ever.

 How can I grow my Instagram account?

 I created a free guide to share with you all how I grew my account from scratch.
 Here you can check that guide.
 However, Instagram is an evolving social media platform.
 I suggest you take this as a base and experiment and research more so you can educate and update with it.